The-Chaos-Consortium/chaos-and-conquest/docs/how-to-play.md

 ## Rest & Healing
 *Short Rest*: A PC may spend a turn catching their breath to spend a single supply to repair a weapon or armor.

-*Night’s Rest*: After consuming a ration and a full night’s rest of two watches, PCs regain d8 lost stamina and 1 Stress.
+*Night’s Rest*: After consuming a ration and a full night’s rest of two watches, PCs regain d8 lost stamina and remove 1 Stress.
 PCs may also spend any number of supplies to repair weapons and armor.

-*Full Rest*: Spending a full week resting in a safe location heals all stamina, restores any lowered attributes, removes all stress, repairs armor, and restores worn weapons.
+*Full Rest*: Spending a full week resting in a safe location regains all stamina, restores any lowered attributes, removes all stress, repairs armor, and restores worn weapons.
 ## Distance
 Measuring distance is handled abstractly, making it faster and easier.